Build a Penguin Note Recognition Game | Bass and Treble Clef

-This game (for 1 or more players) supports the learning of note recognition skills in both the bass and treble clef.
+This Build a Penguin game (for 1 or more players) supports the learning of note recognition skills in both the bass and treble clef.
 Use in general music lessons, instrumental lessons, or as an activity for students to use at home.
-Print and laminate for extra durability, or play online (in a platform that supports screen-sharing and annotation to mark students progress around the game board)
+Print and laminate for extra durability, or play online.
+For online, use a platform that supports screen-sharing and annotation to mark students progress around the game board.

 - Two versions of the game – a deluxe version, and a lower ink-intensive version to reduce the ink required for printing